CLINDA-AAU/loamr/README.md

 # loamr

-loamr is an R package to calculate and plot the estimate and CI for the limits of agreement with the mean proposed by Christensen et al.
+loamr is an R package for performing an agreement analysis for continuous measurements by multiple observers as suggested by Christensen et al. Specifically, the package can be used for making agreement plots and calculation of the estimate and CI for the limits of agreement with the mean proposed by Christensen et al.

 ## Installation